 Reading enhances the literacy levels of your child, it helps them with spelling, learning new words, and becoming familiar with punctuation and sentence structure.
 It also fosters creativity and imagination within them.
 Reading makes better readers.
 It also makes better writers.

 Read books for 30 minutes a day.
 (Real ones at first and ease into e-books as your child gets older).
 In Victoria, your school can register your child for the Premiers Reading Challenge.
-(Ask them to do this before you leave) to give them a little challenge with their reading.
-Any reading is beneficial.
+(Ask them to do this before you leave for a major holiday) to give them a little challenge with their reading.
+Any reading is beneficial, no matter what it is.

 If you’re looking for structured worksheets – Breaking News English is a good resource a number of teachers use in their classes.
 It breaks work down into different levels – so you can work to your child’s level.
 This is also really good for children who don’t have english as their first language or children with special needs.
 Activities include reading, vocabulary, fill in the missing gaps etc.